 Airline companies that offer connecting flights to Brussels:

-If you’re traveling to Belgium from Europe, there are numerous airlines from most European cities that fly to Brussels Airport or Charleroi Airport, including many low-cost carriers.
+If you’re travelling to Belgium from Europe, there are numerous airlines from most European cities that fly to Brussels Airport or Charleroi Airport, including many low-cost carriers.

 Low-cost airlines that fly to Brussels: